I get a lot of emails per month and some about the same questions.

 Note: by placing a non refundable deposit down or a payment in full you also agree to all terms about deposits, and also agree to all terms of the puppy contract agreement located on the policies page.

 Spam, most heard of it in one way shape or form.
 Well, some e-mail’s go into my spam folder provided by our server.
 I do not read e-mail’s that go into that folder because 90% of them usually are either junk or fraudulent practices.
-If I have not contacted you back in a timely manner check your spam folder and please contact me by phone, as your email might have gone into that folder.
+If I have not contacted you back in a timely manner check your spam folder and please contact me again!
+Depending the time frame which I have not contacted you back I might be busy with the dogs, kids and/or family.
+I do not sit next to me computer waiting for emails to come.
+I am off busy doing life, however I try to respond as quick as possible.

 Limited registration is determined by the breeder.
 No off spring of this dog will be able to be registered!
 Limited registration will not change regardless of change of ownership.
 AKC has finally put stops to people changing litter applications by adding a code in the limited box.
 If it is shaded in, cut out or darkened in any way you will not be able to undo the box and find out what the code is in therefore not be able to change the dog which should be Limited to Full registration.